BiElisa/Sensitivit_Analysis_Postprocessing/README.md

 ## 2. Preparation

-Make sure the working directory contains the following files:
+Make sure to have access to the following files:

 - `dakota_tabular.dat`
 - `dakota_test_parallel.in`
 - `conduit_solver.template`

+You can copy or link them into the folder containing the scripts.
+Anyway, if the scripts do not find them, dialogue windows are opened so the user can select the files by navigating the directories.

-Additionally, you need a folder containing all the simulation results from the sensitivity analysis.
+Additionally, make sure to have access to a folder containing all the simulation results from the sensitivity analysis.
 A recommended structure is:

 workdir/